nirizr/rematch/docs/installation.rst

 Installing the plugin using pip
 +++++++++++++++++++++++++++++++

-If pip is installed for IDA's version of python, using it is simplest installation method.
+If pip is installed for IDA's version of python, using it is the simplest installation method.

 .. note:: By default, pip is not installed for Windows installations of IDA,